Best Supplements for Respiratory Health Support: A Research-Backed Guide for Every Stage

 The Recovery Journey: Bouncing Back from Respiratory Infections

 You've been knocked down by a respiratory infection.
-Maybe it was the flu, COVID-19, or a nasty bout of bronchitis.
+Maybe it was influenza, RSV (respiratory syncytial virus), or a severe bout of bacterial pneumonia.
 You're past the acute phase, but you're not quite right.
 Lingering cough, reduced stamina, that sense your lungs haven't fully recovered.
-This is where recovery-focused supplementation differs markedly from prevention.

 Post-viral recovery demands higher doses and sustained support.
 A clinical trial with elderly UK patients hospitalized with acute bronchitis or pneumonia revealed something striking.
 Baseline plasma vitamin C levels averaged just 23 µmol/L (hypovitaminosis C), with one-third below 11 µmol/L. Even a modest daily dose of 200 mg vitamin C led to significant clinical improvements, particularly in the most severely ill patients who began with the lowest levels.